Review and road test of the Audi RS 7 Sportback

 There aren't too many options that you'll feel overly compelled to plump for, so you won't need to worry unduly about inflating the list price.
 Still, this remains an expensive car with a big petrol engine and that's usually a guarantee of scary residuals.
 The fact that it'll be likely to shed 40 per cent of its value over three years is just something that owners will have to accept with their eyes open at the time of purchase.
 It's certainly no worse than any of its key rivals.

-On other measure, the RS7 is actually remarkably good for a car with this power output and which weighs in at nearly two tonnes, especially in this slightly cleaner and more frugal revised form.
-The running cost returns are the same, whether you opt for the standard version or the 'performance' model.
-The combined fuel economy figure is 29.7mpg - far from catastrophic, although it will be tough to resist putting the turbos to work in earnest.
+On other measure, the RS7 is actually remarkably good for a car with this power output and which weighs in at nearly two tonnes.
+A 23.2mpg combined fuel economy figure is far from catastrophic, although it will be tough to resist putting the turbos to work in earnest.
 In day to day motoring, you'd be pleased to break 20mpg.
-The carbon dioxide emission return of 221g/km is also pretty good for a car of this kind.
-By contrast, a Porsche Panamera Turbo develops less power, is thirstier and emits more carbon dioxide.
+The carbon dioxide emissions best of 278g/km might also be something you could live with.
+It's certainly no worse than you'd get from, say, a Porsche Panamera GTS or a Mercedes-AMG CLS 63 4MATIC+.

-The Audi RS7 offers all the grip, composure and sheer brawn most will ever need, especially in uprated 'performance' guise.
-If you were looking for the last word in driver involvement, you may find it a little aloof, but then buyers of this class of car tend to realise that vehicles of this sort are exercises in compromise, albeit artfully designed ones.
-It's not short of charisma and it makes all the right numbers but is there the kind of X-factor to this car that's present in the very best RS products from Ingolstadt?
-An X-factor that's there in its sister car, the RS6 Avant?
+The Audi RS 7 offers all the grip, composure and sheer brawn most will ever need.
+If you were looking for the last word in driver involvement, you may find it a little aloof, but then buyers of this class of car tend to realise that they're exercises in compromise, albeit artfully designed ones.
+It's not short of charisma and it makes all the right numbers but is there an x factor to this car that's present in the very best RS products from Ingolstadt?
+An x factor that's there in its sister car, the RS 6 Avant?
 That will likely be for you to decide, as these things are intensely personal.